huangyuzhang/Fizzy-Jam/README.md

 * Delete tags(collection item) or change tag slugs will not remove the corresponding tag items in post files(.md).
   > Removed tags are not displaying in front-end, so users won't see those tags.
   > However, still recommend not to change the tag slugs after creation.
+* Due to the old version of Slate, the markdown editor of CMS does not support Chinese, Korean or Japanese.
+But we can expect a fix in the near future as the CMS is handed over to a new set of developers.

 ## 📝 Changelog